 Can you only finance new assets?

-No. Asset finance providers will consider purchasing secondhand assets, as long as they are in good condition, have a usable life remaining, and are sold by a reputable supplier.
+In short, no. Asset finance providers will consider purchasing secondhand assets, as long as they are in good condition, have a usable life remaining, and are sold by a reputable supplier.

 You may also be able to unlock value in assets your business owns through asset re-finance.
 This can be a really effective way of quickly generating significant sums of capital for investment in growth or to deal with the unexpected.